How to Control Moss and Algae Growth on London Roofs?

 Why You Should Worry About Moss and Algae on Your Roof

 Moss and algae may seem harmless at first, but they can cause serious damage to your home over time.
-These organisms thrive in damp, rainy climates, spreading quickly across shingles, especially on north-facing or shaded parts of the roof.
+These organisms thrive in damp, rainy climates, spreading quickly across roof tiles, especially on north-facing or shaded parts of the roof.
 Not only do they make your home look unkempt, but they can also trap moisture, leading to cracked shingles, wood rot, and costly repairs.

 Top Reasons to Prevent Moss and Algae on Your Roof